thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 You'll find that a React application written in JSX is a better way to separate concerns than the traditional division of presentation and behavior.
 That's because:

 1. Presentation and behavior are intimately tied together, so why keep them in separate HTML and JavaScript files.
-2. Dedicated template languages tend to be inadequate when implementing complex user interfaces.
+2. Dedicated template languages tend to be inadequate when implementing a complex user interface.

 While it may feel jarring to write HTML-like syntax with your JavaScript at first, using the expressive power of a full programming language to build a complex user interface is an ideal solution to the above problems.
 In short, React JSX allows presentation and behavior to live side-by-side using the power of JavaScript, but with a concise and familiar syntax.